-- 2.2 There are several made Neighbourhood Plans across the Hart district, which form part of the adopted development plan.
-Where Neighbourhood Plans contain their own parking standards, those standards take precedence over the standards within document, which are a material consideration. - 2.3 The Hart Vision 2040 was agreed in 2020 having been shaped in consultation with residents, community groups, business leaders and partners, and had identified a series of clear priorities for the Council around:
+- 2.3 The Hart Vision 2040 was agreed in 2020 having been shaped in consultation with residents, community groups, business leaders and partners, and had identified a series of clear priorities for the Council around:

 - Affordable quality housing

 - Healthy and sustainable transport

 - Enhanced leisure facilities

 - Mitigating the impact of climate change

 - Improved access to education

 - Conserving and enriching the district's heritage and distinction.

-- 2.4 This Vision includes the ambition to create a Green Grid across the Hart district routes between all settlements to encourage walking, cycling and other forms of sustainable healthy transport.
-As well as connecting communities together, there is an opportunity to connect people to existing green spaces and other key destinations. - 2.5 The Council will commission a Local Cycling and Walking Infrastructure Plan (LCWIP) for Hart district.
+- 2.4 This Vision includes the ambition to create a Green Grid across the Hart district - routes between all settlements to encourage walking, cycling and other forms of sustainable healthy transport.
+As well as connecting communities together, there is an opportunity to connect people to existing green spaces and other key destinations. - 2.5 On 23 February 2023, Hart's Council adopted the new Corporate Plan 2023/2027.
+The plan provides a strategic framework and outlines the Council's three key focuses: planet, people and place.
+Of particular relevance to the Parking SPD are commitments to increasing electric vehicle charging infrastructure and encouraging more walking and cycling through the extension of the Green Grid. - 2.6 In partnership with Hampshire County Council, Hart has commissioned a Local Cycling and Walking Infrastructure Plan (LCWIP) for Hart district.
 The purpose of the LCWIP will be to identify opportunities for improved walking and cycling routes thereby increasing active travel and the wider benefits this will bring in terms of reducing emissions, improving air quality and health and wellbeing improvements.
+This is due to be adopted by the end of 2023. - 2.7 In April 2021 Hart District Council declared a Climate Emergency.
+The Council has pledged to:

-- 2.6 In April 2021 Hart District Council declared a Climate Emergency.
-The Council has pledged to: - Make Hart District carbon neutral by 2040 whilst bringing forward the current 2040 target to 2035 for areas under direct control of Hart District Council. - Report to full Council every six months setting out the current actions the Council is taking to address this emergency and the plan to measure annual District-wide progress towards meeting the 2040 target. - Meaningfully engage with the local community and to work with partners across the District and County to deliver these new goals through all relevant strategies and plans drawing on local, national, and global best practice. - Actively work with Hampshire County Council and the Government to provide the additional powers and resources needed to meet the 2040 target. - Actively encourage and push for Hampshire County Council to reduce its target for net zero carbon to 2040, acknowledging that 2050 is too far away for such an emergency.
+- Make Hart District carbon neutral by 2040 whilst bringing forward the current 2040 target to 2035 for areas under direct control of Hart District Council. - Report to full Council every six months setting out the current actions the Council is taking to address this emergency and the plan to measure annual District-wide progress towards meeting the 2040 target. - Meaningfully engage with the local community and to work with partners across the District and County to deliver these new goals through all relevant strategies and plans drawing on local, national, and global best practice. - Actively work with Hampshire County Council and the Government to provide the additional powers and resources needed to meet the 2040 target. - Actively encourage and push for Hampshire County Council to reduce its target for net zero carbon to 2040, acknowledging that 2050 is too far away for such an emergency. - 2.8 Hampshire County Council is preparing a new Local Transport Plan (LTP4) with a vision for the county's transport and travel infrastructure to 2050.
+The draft plan contains several relevant policies which aim to: - Put climate change at the heart of decision making. - Support communities to live locally.